aedart/athenaeum/docs/components/support/properties.md

 <small>**Trait** : `Aedart\Support\Properties\Integers\ExpiresAtTrait`</small>

 -------------------------------------------------------
-`\DateTimeInterface` Date of when this component, entity or resource is going to expire
+`\DateTime` Date of when this component, entity or resource is going to expire

 <small>**Interface** : `Aedart\Contracts\Support\Properties\Dates\ExpiresAtAware`</small>